Climate of Brisbane: Temperatures

-Records of temperatures
+Temperature records

 The city's highest recorded temperature was 43.2 °C on Australia Day 1940 at the Brisbane Regional Office, with the highest temperature at the current station being 41.7 °C on 22 February 2004; but temperatures above 38 °C are uncommon.
 On 19 July 2007, Brisbane's temperature fell below the freezing point for the first time since records began, registering -0.1 °C at the airport station.
 The city station has never dropped below 2 °C, with the average coldest night during winter being around 6 °C, however locations directly west of Brisbane such as Ipswich have dropped as low as -5 °C with heavy ground frost.
 In 2009, Brisbane recorded its hottest winter day (from June to August) at 35.4 °C on 24 August; The average July day however is around 22 °C with sunny skies and low humidity, occasionally as high as 27 °C, whilst maximum temperatures below 18 °C are uncommon and usually associated with brief periods of cloud and winter rain.
 The highest minimum temperature ever recorded in Brisbane was 28.0 °C on 29 January 1940 and again on 21 January 2017, whilst the lowest maximum temperature was 10.2 °C on 12 August 1954.